FaKod/neo4j-scala/README.md

 This wrapper is mostly based on the work done by [Martin Kleppmann](http://twitter.com/martinkl) in his [Scala implementation of RESTful JSON HTTP resources on top of the Neo4j graph database and Jersey](http://github.com/ept/neo4j-resources) project.

+See this [GIST](https://gist.github.com/1331556) for a usual Neo4j Matrix Example

 You may find [Neo4j-Spatial-Scala](http://github.com/FaKod/neo4j-spatial-scala) interesting as well.